stibbons1990/hex/docs/blog/posts/2024-11-15-ubuntu-studio-24-04-on-super-tuna-nuc-pc.md

 1. Once it's done, select **Restart**
    (remove install media and hit `Enter`).

+!!! note
-**Note:** 60 GB should be a enough for the root partition for the amount of software that tends to be installed in my PC, which won't be much.
+    60 GB should be a enough for the root partition for the amount of software that tends to be installed in this PC.

 ### First boot into Ubuntu Studio 24.04